martincostello/update-dotnet-sdk/README.md

 This action updates the .NET SDK version specified by a `global.json` file stored in a GitHub repository.

-An example Pull Request created by the action can be found [here](https://github.com/martincostello/update-dotnet-sdk/pull/10).
+An example Pull Request created by the action can be found [here][example-pull-request].

 ## Example Usage